Sessions

 Next, Model Context Protocol (MCP).
 We’ll cover the latest spec updates, MCP Annotations for declarative @McpTool development, and MCP Security for enterprise authentication and compliance.
 MCP defines how models access tools, resources, and context—and it’s matured significantly.

 Before climbing the agentic stack, we need to understand what makes agents tick.
 At their core, AI agents are context orchestrators—continuously gathering information, querying models, evaluating outputs, and adapting their approach.
 Spring AI’s Advisor architecture enables these behaviors by acting as middleware in the AI interaction pipeline, where capabilities like Memory and RAG become composable building blocks.
 But real-world agent workflows demand more than linear processing: they need iterative tool invocation, validation with automatic retry logic, and continuous quality assessment.
-We’ll introduce Recursive Advisors as a mechanism for controlled iteration, with hands-on demonstrations showing what it takes to build your own MemGPT or Claude Code-like agentic systems.
+We’ll introduce Recursive

-Finally, emerging protocols: ACP (Agent Client Protocol) standardizes client-to-agent communication—Gemini CLI supports it, and you can build ACP-compliant agents that plug into IDEs.
+Advisors as a mechanism for controlled iteration, with hands-on demonstrations showing what it takes to build your own MemGPT or Claude Code-like agentic systems.
+Beyond individual agents, the ecosystem is also standardizing how they interoperate: ACP (Agent Client Protocol) standardizes client-to-agent communication—Gemini CLI supports it, and you can build ACP-compliant agents that plug into IDEs.
 A2A (Agent-to-Agent) enables direct agent collaboration.

 Whether you’re building chatbots or deploying autonomous coding agents, you’ll leave with a map of the entire Spring AI ecosystem and practical guidance on where to start in this constantly evolving landscape.